DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 }
 ```

-Make a note of the server name that is displayed in the JSON output (e.g.: "fullyQualifiedDomainName": "<postgresqlserver>.postgres.database.azure.com") as it will be used later while deploying ODM with "helm install".
+Make a note of the server name that is displayed in the JSON output (e.g. "fullyQualifiedDomainName": "<postgresqlserver>.postgres.database.azure.com") as it will be used later to deploy ODM with "helm install".

 ###  Create a firewall rule that allows access from Azure services